Eric Abidal

 Eric Sylvain Abidal ([eʁik abidal]; born 11 September 1979) is a French former professional footballer who played as a left-back or centre-back.

-In his career, he played mainly for Lyon and Barcelona, winning 18 trophies with both teams combined, including two Champions League trophies with the latter.
+He played mainly for Lyon and Barcelona, totalling 18 trophies with both teams, including two Champions Leagues with the latter.
 His later career was marred by a liver tumour, which resulted in a transplant.

-A French international across nine years, Abidal represented the nation in two World Cups – finishing second in 2006 – and Euro 2008.
+A France international for nine years, Abidal represented the nation in two World Cups – finishing second in 2006 – and Euro 2008.

 Club career

 Early career

-Born in Saint-Genis-Laval, Lyon Metropolis, Abidal started playing with AS Lyon Duchère, an amateur team in the suburbs.
+Born in Saint-Genis-Laval, Lyon Metropolis to Martiniquais parents Abidal started playing with AS Lyon Duchère, an amateur team in the suburbs.
 He started his professional career with AS Monaco FC, making his Ligue 1 debut on 16 September 2000 in a 3–0 home win against Toulouse FC but only appearing in 22 league matches over the course of two full seasons.

 Abidal transferred to fellow top-division club Lille OSC for 2002–03, reuniting with former manager Claude Puel and being first-choice during his spell.
 Subsequently, he returned to his native region and joined Olympique Lyonnais.